rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 tree the base directory:
 ```
-tree base
+tree base-hello
 ```
 Examine each of the files to understand their relationship.

 to view the concatenated output:
 ```
-kustomize build base
+kustomize build base-hello
 ```
 deploy app:
 ```
-kustomize build base | k apply -f -
+kustomize build base-hello | k apply -f -
 ```
 verify deployment:
 ```
 kg all -n hello
 ```
 Note: make a note of the External IP of the service.
+Each resource starts with the- prefix.

  > open in browser: http://Service-External-IP:8666